Zepbound Vs. Mouth Guard: What Works Best for Sleep Apnea Treatment?

 Sleeping on your right side is an effective way to reduce Obstructive Sleep Apnea (OSA).
 This is due to differences in blood flow to and from your heart.
 The flow of blood depends on your sleeping style.

-Facts to Consider: Right side sleeping position may in turn increase Gastro Esophageal Reflux Disease (GERD) or acid reflux symptoms.
-Sleeping on your right side relaxes the lower esophageal sphincter, so if you prominently suffer from heart burn, you need to consider altering this position.
+[Note: Right side sleeping position may in turn increase Gastro Esophageal Reflux Disease (GERD) or acid reflux symptoms.
+Sleeping on your right side relaxes the lower esophageal sphincter, so if you prominently suffer from heart burn, you need to consider altering this position.]

 • Left Side Sleeping Position